oracle-devrel/oci-rag-vectordb/README.md

 Then, [configure client access](https://docs.oracle.com/iaas/Content/Identity/defaultsettings/set-access-signing-certificate.htm) so users can use the signing certificate from IAM without connecting to the identity domain itself.

-Instead of doing the whole rest of the infrastructure deployment manually (which includes Cache with Redis and OCI Search with OpenSearch) deploy both things with the following [Terraform stack](https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/create-stack.htm#create-stack):
+Instead of doing the entirety of the infrastructure deployment manually (which includes Cache with Redis and OCI Search with OpenSearch) deploy both with the following [Terraform stack](https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/create-stack.htm#create-stack):

 1. Download the [prerequisite stack zip file](https://idem3zoqc0ti.objectstorage.us-ashburn-1.oci.customer-oci.com/p/MmUQVkbQKVfQT8V2ItM5Y3wqaM0uzRzpbI6RnFAXYLTL4sjxMcvZGrHtNTp3plKn/n/idem3zoqc0ti/b/genaiagent-service-stack/o/genaiagent-solution-accelerator-quickstart.zip) to your local machine.
 2. In the navigation bar of the Console, choose a region that hosts Generative AI Agents, for example, US Midwest (Chicago).
 If you don't know which region to choose, see [Regions with Generative AI Agents](https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/overview.htm#regions).